guna-sd/SI/model/model_info.md

 This repository contains a fine-tuned GPT-2 [124] model implemented using the PyTorch framework.

 ## File Descriptions
-1. `model.bin`: This file contains the fine-tuned GPT-2 model with a size of 124M.
+1. `architecture`: The implementation of the GPT-2 model using the PyTorch library refered from nanogpt and tranformers implementation of gpt2.
-2. `architecture`: The implementation of the GPT-2 model using the PyTorch library.
+2. `encoder`: The model uses either tiktoken or custom bpe-encoding from openai.

 ## Usage
 To use the fine-tuned GPT-2 model, you can follow the instructions below: